-Figuring it out not only stops working at some point, it’s exactly the reason we find ourselves in this very real, very somber predicament.
+Figuring it out not only stops working at some point, but it’s also exactly the reason we find ourselves in this very real, very somber predicament.

-EVERYTHING you want, everything you think you want, every thing you desire, is NOT for the thing.
+Because, EVERYTHING you want, everything you think you want, everything you desire, is NOT for the thing.
 You actually really don’t want those things in the end.

 You want the feeling you think those things are going to give you.

 And there’s the crux of the problem.
 We forget that what we’re after is a feeling.
-We get so attached to the goals (assuming that equals the desired feeling state) forgetting that what we’re after is a state of being or a feeling experience.
+Why?
+Because we’re trained to focus on goals and that’s the end all be all.
+It’s easy to forget that what we’re really after is a state of being or a feeling experience.
 We do everything we can to FIGURE out how to achieve the goal (the money, the house, the relationship, the career, the [fill in the blank]) and lose sight of the big WHY.

 Without really recognizing what it is we want to feel, how could we navigate in a direction at all?
 We’ve put so much importance on the middleman (aka goal) that we put all our effort into calculating how to make it happen.
 This is usually done DESPITE the cost it has on your desired feeling state, forgetting that this is the whole reason you set the goal in the first place!!

 It’s simultaneously obvious and counterintuitive.
-“Feel it out” sounds new-agey and hippy dippy, and definitely not the derivation of a mathematically trained hyper-rational individual.
-I know, you should see the look of befuddlement when I offer this up as a full blown replacement to one’s current modus operandi.
+“Feel it out” sounds new-age and hippy-dippy, and definitely not the derivation of a mathematically trained hyper-rational individual.
+I know, you should see the look of befuddlement when I offer this up as a full-blown replacement to one’s current modus operandi.
 “What?!
 Follow my feeling??
 But what if it makes no sense?!”